Darkex Futures Trading Guide

 Final Takeaways

-Futures contracts are agreements that obligate you to buy or sell an asset at a future date.
-Long-term futures contracts do not have a settlement date.
+A futures contract is an agreement to buy or sell an asset at a specific date in the future.
+A long-term future does not have a settlement date.

 Disclaimer